The complete guide to multichannel order management

 What is multichannel order management?

-Multichannel order management is an approach used by B2B and B2C retailers large and small, as well as 3PLs (or fulfilment partners) to handle orders and keep track of inventory across various sales channels.
+Multichannel order management is an approach used by B2B and B2C retailers and 3PLs (third-party logistics providers) to handle orders and keep track of inventory across a range of sales channels.

-Order processing, fulfilment, shipping and inventory data is brought together, allowing teams to manage every part of the sales process from a single point.
-That means no more logging into multiple platforms and a unified view of order activity, inventory and business-critical data.
+Order processing, fulfilment, shipping and inventory data is brought together.
+This allows teams to manage every part of the sales process from a centralised platform.
+Rather than juggling multiple platforms and disparate datasets, providers get a unified view of order activity, inventory and business-critical data, helping them to easily manage inventory across multiple channels.

 What’s the difference between multichannel and omnichannel?

-Much like multichannel, businesses adopting an omnichannel selling strategy sell through several channels, including the brand’s website, Instagram Shopping, multiple apps and marketplaces, and in-store.
-These channels are integrated and customer interactions are connected.
+Much like multichannel, businesses adopting an omnichannel selling strategy sell through several channels, including the brand’s website, social media channels (like TikTok and Instagram), multiple apps and marketplaces, and in-store.
+Channels and customer insights are integrated and connected.

 Here’s how omnichannel works: A customer begins their journey on the retailer’s website, adding an item to their cart.
 They leave without checking out and later visit the seller’s mobile app, where the item sits in the cart.
-The customer checks out in the app and confirms collection in-store.
-All channels are treated as one, making it seamless, consistent and personalised at every touchpoint.
+The customer checks out in the app and confirms the collection in-store.
+All channels are treated as one, making the customer experience seamless, consistent and personalised at every touchpoint.

 In contrast, with a multichannel strategy, each channel operates independently.

-Both are sound strategies for growth, utilising multiple channels to reach and engage customers.
-The key difference is area of focus: Omnichannel is designed for a seamless customer experience, while multichannel emphasises product reach.
+Both are sound strategies for growth, helping providers use multiple channels to reach and engage customers.
+The key difference is area of focus: omnichannel is designed for a seamless customer experience, while multichannel emphasises product reach.

 Limited visibility of inventory across platforms

 Managing stock across multiple channels and separate inventory pools is a challenge.
-Aside from being labour-intensive and time-consuming, getting the stock balance right can be almost impossible.
+Aside from being labour-intensive and time-consuming, getting the stock balance right can be difficult.

-Disjointed systems put businesses on the back foot with little control, leading to overselling on one channel, stockouts on another and lost custom across the business.
-Order delays, cancellations and negative reviews can cause long-lasting damage to your reputation.
+Disjointed systems can reduce businesses’ control, leading to overselling on one channel, stockouts on another and lost customers across the business.
+Order delays, cancellations, and negative reviews can cause long-lasting damage to your reputation.
+Many customers will ditch a brand after just one bad experience.
+Whether it's a late delivery or poor customer service, 32% of customers say they'd walk away from a brand they love after a single bad experience.

-While fragmented inventory tracking means relying on some guesswork when it comes to forecasting.
-The risk?
-Stock sitting in your online warehouse when your High Street store has sold out.
+Fragmented inventory tracking can also reduce accuracy in forecasting, this can lead to situations like stock left sitting in your online warehouse when your High Street store has sold out.

-The right stock in the right place at the right time is critical to maximise revenue, keep cash flowing and deliver the best customer experience possible.
+The right stock in the right place at the right time is essential for helping you to maximise revenue, keep cash flowing and deliver the best customer experience consistently.

 Manually managing multiple platforms

-Different processes, workflows and rules across each channel demand orders to be processed separately per platform, putting extra pressure on finances and the workforce.
-For those retailers and 3PLs relying on manual data management, errors become more likely, processing is less efficient and customer satisfaction takes a dive.
+Different processes, workflows and rules across each channel demand your team processes orders separately on each platform, this puts extra pressure on your staff and your finances.
+For retailers and 3PLs relying on manual data management, errors become more likely, processing is less efficient and customer satisfaction takes a dive.

 What is a multichannel order management system?

-A multichannel order management system, also known as OMS, automates and simplifies the order fulfilment process across multiple channels.
-The software centralises and streamlines every aspect, from order processing and shipping to inventory tracking and performance reporting.
+A multichannel order management system (OMS) automates and simplifies the order fulfilment process across multiple channels.
+This piece of software centralises and streamlines every aspect of the order fulfillment process, from order processing and shipping to inventory tracking and performance reporting.

-OMS replaces labour-intensive tasks, eliminates stock issues and provides a real-time view of activity across all your sales platforms, helping you deliver on time, every time, across every channel.
+An OMS replaces labour-intensive tasks, eliminates stock issues and provides a real-time view of activity across all your sales platforms with full visibility, helping you deliver on time, every time, across every channel.

 Why do you need a multichannel order management system?